Camper Standards

 8. Inappropriate appearance or attire (see below).

-9. Possession or use of personal electronic equipment (cell phone, electronic game, mp3 player, laptop computer, e-reader, etc.).
+9. Possession or use of personal electronic equipment (cell phone, electronic game, audio player, laptop computer, e-reader, etc.).

 10. Destruction, vandalism (including graffiti), or theft of any property belonging to camp or another community member.